esl/ex_rabbit_pool/README.md

 - each connection worker traps exits and links the connection process to it
 - each connection worker creates a pool of channels and links them to it
 - when a client checks out a channel out of the pool the connection worker monitors that client to return the channel into it in case of a crash
+- in case you don't want to pool channels, you can disable this feature by setting the `channels` number to 0, then you can create channels on demand

 ## High Level Architecture